-Why not make the situation in the story be the villain instead of the authority?
+Why not make the situation in the story the villain instead of the authority?
 Susie's boyfriend drops her and she can no longer speak.
 The neighbors give free cocaine to all the neighborhood kids.
 Dad gets in a car crash.
 Let the situation dominate rather than the fill-in-the-gap bad guy from the local police or the church that makes your story feel copied.

-Instead of making authority be the problem, how about letting the criminals be the problem?
-I realize that there are criminals in positions of authority.
+Instead of making authority the problem, how about letting the criminals be the problem?
+I realize there are criminals in positions of authority.
 But does every criminal in the fiction world have to be running a government, corporation, or religion?
 Can there be some variety?

 Next are the amazing deus ex machina plot surprises that, through incredible luck, just happen to get the hero out of trouble.
 Like the incantation mumbled by a sidekick mage, a phrase never revealed prior to that moment.
 How convenient for the author.
 Poor readers.
 Instead, have the incantation introduced in advance but make the characters afraid to use it because it allegedly produces green warts.
 Then, finally, at the moment of greatest danger, one of the characters steps up and mouths the magical words.
 This way, a shallow fix isn’t sprung upon the readers that causes their deeply invested, empathetic feelings to be tossed away.
-All because you were too lazy to write better.
+All because the author was too lazy to write better.

 No silly science

-Finally, as far as science fiction goes, the author must create a story which is either compatible with current science or one that involves a yet-unknown area of science, thus maintaining literary plausibility.
+Finally, as far as science fiction goes, the author must create a story that is either compatible with current science or one that involves a yet-unknown area of science, thus maintaining literary plausibility.
 Otherwise, the story becomes fantasy.
 See this post.